karthikyadav-git/karthikyadav-git/README.md

 <h3 align="center">A passionate developer from Nepal</h3>

 # 💫 About Me:
 I am Karthik Yadav.
 I am a developer from Nepal.
-I am currently working on a investment portfolio tracker app.
-I have created an express app that gives stock market data in json format.
+I have experience of more than 2 years with programming.

 ## 🌐 Socials: